 A complete list of essential functions can be obtained from the Program Coordinator.

 Criminal Background Checks and Drug Screens

-- Criminal background checks and drug screens are required for the Surgical Technology program.
+- Criminal background checks and drug screens are required for the Respiratory Therapy program.
 Results are viewed only by clinical affiliates.